wrongbaud/sf-cabinet/slides/slides.md

   - The SF2 ROM is likely a standard MAME ROM
 - The application being used is [FB Alpha](https://github.com/barry65536/FBAlpha)
   - ```FB Alpha``` is an [arcade emulator!](https://www.fbalpha.com/)
+- To learn more, we will need to try to dump the flash

 ---